-Students with 1 or more failing grades at midterm will be considered ineligible until all grades are brought up to a passing level of a D- or above.
-It will be the ineligible student's responsibility to obtain a "grade sheet" from the counseling office.
+Grade Check: Students with one or more failing grades at midterm will be considered ineligible until all grades are brought up to a passing level of D- or above.
+It will be the ineligible student's responsibility to obtain a "grade sheet" from the Counseling office.
 If the grade sheet indicates a passing grade for all classes, the student regains eligibility.
-If any grade remains below a D-, he/she will repeat the grade sheet process until passing grades are reported or until the grades are submitted.
+If any grade remains below a D-, he/she will repeat the grade sheet process until passing grades are reported or until the quarter grades are submitted.

-Trimester

-Co-Curricular participants must have no failing grades and a trimester GPA of at least a 1.67 to be eligible.
+Trimester: Co-curricular participants must have no failing grades and a semester GPA of at least 1.67 to be eligible.
 Students not meeting these minimum requirements will be considered ineligible as outlined in #3 below.

 - 1. A student with an incomplete will be declared ineligible until the incomplete in that course is made up and a passing grade is earned. - 2.
-Grade check and trimester grades will be used to determine eligibility.
-Trimester 3 grades will determine eligibility for the first sport the student participates in the following academic year.
-Trimester grades will be used to determine eligibility for a student enrolled in the Youth Options Program. - 3.
-A student who becomes academically ineligible at each of the trimester grading periods may regain eligibility by meeting the "No F/GPA" policy following a period of 15 scheduled school days and nights of ineligibility.
-The 15-day ineligibility period will begin on the school day following the distribution of the report cards, except when ineligibility is incurred at the end of the school year.
-In this case, the minimum ineligibility period shall be the lesser of: - 21 consecutive calendar days beginning with the date of the earliest allowed competition/performance in a sport or activity, or: - One-third of the maximum number of competitions allowed in a sport/activity (rounded up if one-third results in a fraction). - 4.
-It will be the ineligible student's responsibility to obtain a "grade sheet" from the guidance office on the 15th day of ineligibility, get it filled out by each of his/her teachers and return it to the guidance office.
+Grade Check and 3-trimester grades will be used to determine eligibility.
+Trimester 3 grades will determine eligibility for the following academic year.
+Trimester grades will be used to determine eligibility for a student enrolled in the Youth Options program.

+- 3. A student who becomes academically ineligible at each of the trimester grading periods may regain eligibility by meeting the "No F/GPA" policy following a period of 15 scheduled school days and nights of ineligibility.
+The 15-day ineligibility period will begin on the school day following grades being posted in Infinite Campus except when ineligibility is incurred at the end of the year.
+In this case, the minimum ineligibility period shall be the lesser of 21 consecutive calendar days beginning with the date of earliest allowed competition/performance in an activity, or; one-third of the maximum number of competitions/performances of the season. - 4.
+It will be the ineligible student's responsibility to obtain a "grade sheet" from the guidance office on the 15th day of the ineligibility, get it filled out by each of his/her teachers, and return it to the guidance office.
 If the grade sheet indicates a passing grade for all classes, the student will regain eligibility.
 A student can regain eligibility anytime after the 15th school day by raising all grades to a passing level up to the date of the next grading period. - 5.
-A student is required to practice and attend meetings in the co-curricular program in order to maintain his/her status.
-However, if the coach/advisor feels it is in the athlete's best interest to skip practice to concentrate on academics, the coach/advisor may excuse the student from practice. - 6.
-A student making satisfactory progress in a school's prescribed course requirements as a member of a special education (EEN) class may be exempt from normal academic eligibility requirements if this is based on the student's IEP.
+A student is required to practice and attend meetings in the co-curricular program to maintain his/her status.
+However, if the advisor feels it is in the student's best interest to miss practice to concentrate on academics, the advisor may excuse the student from practice. - 6.
+A student making satisfactory progress in a school's prescribed course requirements as a member of a Special Education (EEN) class may be exempt from normal academic eligibility requirements if this is based on the student's IEP.